-offering remarks on and leading a discussion of the pbs documentary summer of love, thursday, 14 december 2017, 6:30 pm.
+remarks and discussion of the pbs documentary summer of love @ bill graham & the rock & roll revolution, illinois holocaust museum & education center, thursday, 14 december 2017, 6:30 pm.

 FILM & DISCUSSION: SUMMER OF LOVE